Donders-Institute/bidscoin/docs/workflow.rst

    * The **'Columns'** table specifies which input column names are included (left) and how they should be named in the output table (right).
 You can add, edit and remove column names as needed
    * The **'Rows'** table specifies which input rows are included in the output table.
 A ``condition`` (left) is a dictionary with columns names as keys and regular expression patterns as values.
 Rows are included if the pattern matches with the column value, e.g. when an experimental condition is met.
 The ``output column`` is optional and can be useful, e.g. to create a new output column or (contrast) regressor for your design matrix (see the screenshot below).
-   * The **'Timing'** table contains setttings for converting input time values to BIDS compliant output values:
+   * The **'Timing'** table contains settings for converting input time values to BIDS compliant output values:

      * **columns** -- A list of input column names that hold time values.
      * **units/sec** -- The number of source data time units per second (e.g., 10000 for clock times with a precision of 0.1 milliseconds).